 Astro City is a comic book series written by Kurt Busiek, first published in 1995.
 It was originally published by Image, then moved to Homage/Wildstorm, staying with Wildstorm when it was bought by DC.
 When DC discontinued the Wildstorm imprint, the title was moved to Vertigo.Astro City is home to a great many Super Heroes.
 The series does not have one continuing arc or viewpoint character.
 The stories vary in length, from one to two issues up to a seven issue arc.
 Each story tends to focus on a different group or character, often taking the viewpoint of minor characters watching events unfold.Astro City is treated in a more or less "realistic" fashion, though the creator gently rejects the term "realistic", often focusing on the emotional and personal lives of the heroes, or of those who just happen to live in the same universe as superheroes and villains.
 This puts it in the same class as Watchmen, The Golden Age, Kingdom Come, and Busiek's own Marvels.The Back Story of Astro City goes back to at least the 19th century, with heroes like "the Old Soldier" (thought dead in 1863) and "Ironhorse, the Human Locomotive" (first seen since 1862).The list of superheroes and villains (individuals and groups) mentioned is extremely extensive.For a partial list:

 Samaritan: The resident Superman analogue, but with elements of Captain Marvel, Busiek's own dreams of flying, and other sources.
-Originally sent back from the future to alter history.
-He succeeded in his task by preventing the Challenger disaster and has been stuck here ever since.
+Originally sent back from the future to alter history, he succeeded in his task, and has been stuck here ever since.
 He's kept incredibly busy; since he's a ridiculously nice guy and his Zyxometer (a kind of futuristic computer/sensing device) can detect trouble whenever it occurs, he's constantly rushing around preventing disasters.
 Thus, he barely has the time to just enjoy flying (which appears to be his greatest pleasure).

 The Confessor: A mysterious vigilante, similar in style to Batman, but with more religious elements.
 Active since the 1950s, he is the subject of the first of the longer story arcs, where he stops aliens from taking over the world.
 He is also revealed to be a vampire.
 He dies at the end, but his sidekick Altar Boy takes up his mantle.